-Members of Safe Zone consist of a team of interdisciplinary staff, faculty, and students within the university who are dedicated to raising awareness and acceptance of the LGBTQ community through education, training, and support.
+Members of Safe Zone consist of a team of interdisciplinary staff, faculty, and students within the university who are dedicated to raising awareness and acceptance of the LGBTQIA+ community through education, training, and support.
 It is our belief that promoting a campus environment that is more accepting and inclusive is beneficial to the growth and development of the MSU community as a whole.
-The Safe Zone symbol identifies members of our campus community who can provide a safe place to talk about issues that impact LGBTQ individuals.
+The Safe Zone symbol identifies MSU members who can provide a safe place to talk about issues that impact LGBTQIA+ individuals, connect them to additional resources when needed, and support the added diversity that LGBTQIA+ individuals add to the campus community.

 Do I have to be LGBTQ to be a Safe Zone Ally?